For urgent consular assistance call

 Take care not to offend.
 If in doubt, seek local advice.

-Visa rules may have changed since COVID-19.
-Every country or territory decides who can enter or exit through its borders.
-Make sure you meet all entry and exit conditions.
-Check with the nearest embassy, consulate or immigration department of the destination you're entering.
-If you don't meet the conditions, the Australian Government can't help you.
+Every country or territory decides who can enter or leave through its borders.
+For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

 Getting a visa can take several months.
 Visas are not granted automatically.

-Visitors on a single entry visa need to obtain an exit visa to leave the country.
+Visitors on a single-entry visa need to obtain an exit visa to leave the country.
 However, this is not always enforced.
 You can get an exit visa at the airport.
 You should be ready to show proof of your sponsor and pay the exit visa fee.
 Visa and other entry and exit conditions can change at short notice.
 This includes currency, customs and quarantine.

-Contact an Embassy of Sudan for details.
+Contact the Embassy of Sudan in Canberra for details.

 You may need a valid yellow fever vaccination certificate to enter Sudan.
 Some airlines may want to see one when you leave.

-Find out about returning to Australia after exposure to yellow fever (Department of Health).
+Find out about returning to Australia after exposure to yellow fever.

 More information: